kawser2133/SOLID-design-principles/README.md

 }
 ```

-By following DIP, we promote loose coupling and enable easier testing, extensibility, and a more modular design.

 Incorporating SOLID principles in your software development journey can be transformational.
-These principles empower developers to write cleaner, more maintainable, and extensible code, which results in robust and scalable software solutions.
+These principles empower developers to write cleaner, more maintainable, and extensible code, resulting in robust and scalable software solutions.
 As you apply SRP, OCP, LSP, ISP, and DIP in your projects, you'll witness the growth of your coding prowess and the emergence of truly clean code that stands the test of time.
 Embrace SOLID principles and elevate your coding skills to new heights!

+_This post is based on examples from [Clean Structured Project](https://github.com/kawser2133/clean-structured-project) and [Clean Structured API Project](https://github.com/kawser2133/clean-structured-api-project) repositories on GitHub._